rajaahirwarofficial/facebook-phishing-new-version/README.md

+#facebook-phishing-new-version

              This source code or script for educational purposes ONLY.

               How you use this information is your responsibility.

              I will not be held accountable for any illegel activities.

 Live Demo -: <a href="https://rajaahirwarofficial.github.io/facebook-phishing-new-version/">View</a>